ShihaburRahmann/medical-image-processing/readme.md

 # Medical Imaging Project

 This project loads, processes, and visualizes CT scans and segmentation data (such as liver and tumor regions) from DICOM files.
+It creates an animation of the CT volume along with the segmentations.
+It also performs segmentation using the bounding box of the ground truth tumor mask using two algorithms (Region Growing and Watershed) and compares the results.

 ## Setup